Sydney rape trial: Model tragically dies just weeks before man accused of attacking her faces court

 "I think that regardless of what she chose to do as a job that nobody should ever have to carry through life what (the rapist) placed on her."

-A spokesman for Pin-up Promotions, an entertainment agency that provides strippers and topless waiters and waitresses in Brisbane, the Gold Coast and the Sunshine Coast, paid tribute to Ms Volnoukhin, a former employee in the days following her death.
-Ms Volnoukhin had worked for the company as a topless waitress, in addition to her work as an escort.
+A spokesman for Pin-up Promotions, an entertainment agency that provides strippers and topless waiters and waitresses in Brisbane, the Gold Coast and the Sunshine Coast, paid tribute to Volnoukhin, a former employee in the days following her death.
+Volnoukhin had worked for the company as a topless waitress, in addition to her work as an escort.

 "We lost one of our special girls on Sunday … Dasha Volnoukhin," an Instagram post on the company's page read.